rusheni-123/Assignment-3/README.md

 filtered <- subset(x, meanofsamples > 10)
 nrow(filtered)

-There were 15032 genes with means less than 10.

 ## Question 5 -(Make a histogram plot of the mean values in png format and paste it into your report.)